Pre-Kindergarten - Grade 2 Behavior

 Catch Your Child Being Good

 Did you ever stop to think about how much time you spend telling your child what they should not do?
 Punishment serves only to interrupt behavior, but it doesn't improve behavior.
 Instead, try giving specific, positive attention to the behavior that you want to see.
 This will teach your child what you want him to do and increase the likelihood that this behavior will occur again.
-Praise should include your expectations, be descriptive and genuine.
+Praise should include your expectations, be descriptive and genuine, state what they did successfully.

 You watch your son playing with his younger sister.
 They may occasionally argue as young kids will do.
 You wait to say anything until your son hands his sister a toy and say, "Manuel, I really like how you shared that toy with your sister!"